Schoharie limousine crash: Inspection stations

 The limousine had an inspection sticker from a DMV inspection station and carried livery license plates, both of which technically violated New York law for a vehicle that could carry more than 10 passengers.
 Such vehicles had, since 2011, been subject to inspection by the DOT, and privately operated repair shops could not inspect them without a waiver allowing them to do so.
 Both the truck stop in Wilton that had issued the Excursion its first sticker in July 2016, and the Mavis Discount Tire in Saratoga Springs that had issued the second one in May 2018, 10 months after the first one had lapsed, were still offering inspections.
 Neither business would comment.
 The DMV likewise refused to say whether it had taken any action, citing the ongoing criminal investigation.

 The Excursion had previously come to DOT's attention in June 2017 when one of its investigators saw the Excursion in the Saratoga Springs Mavis lot and noticed that it had livery plates.
 He checked the car's registration and found it was approved for 11 seats; records showed it was registered to Hussain's companies and address.
 He was unsuccessful in contacting them until January 2018, after which he issued a violation notice; in April, he was able to inspect the vehicle, and ordered it off the road, he told state police.

 In late 2019, a former manager at Mavis told investigators that the shop had falsified records of repairs, including those it supposedly performed on the Excursion, in order to meet corporate sales quotas.
 In May 2018, he had purchased a brake master cylinder for the limousine, but it was not installed although Prestige was billed for the work.
 Other brake work supposedly done on the vehicle at other times had also not been done, he claimed.
+The allegations led to two hearings before a DMV administrative law judge who fined Mavis $9,000 but declined to revoke the store's licenses to carry out inspections, proceedings not reported publicly until 2023.

 Hussain's defense team suggested that their client had been deceived by Mavis as well, and that the shop's fraudulent practices were the real cause of the crash.
 A Mavis spokesman defended the chain's business practices and said many of the defense's claims were inaccurate, but would not elaborate.
 Paul Davenport, who had, as attorney for Erin and Shane McGowan's families, sued Mavis, said that, even if the defense claims were true, Hussain was still at least civilly liable, since passenger safety was his responsibility.
 Mallery concurred, writing that there were other problems with the Excursion's brakes that a diligent owner would have become aware of and addressed.
 The prosecution's expert concluded the master cylinder was functional and had recently been replaced at the time of the crash, she noted.
 Hussain's lawyers continued to blame Mavis.